A stochastic algorithm for deterministic multistage optimization problems: Almost sure convergence on the set of accumulation points

-One cannot expect the limit object $V_t^*$ to be equal everywhere to the value function $V_t$ given by~\Cref{DynamicProgramming}.
-However, one can expect an (almost sure over the draws) equality between the two functions $V_t$ and $V_t^*$ on all possible cluster points of sequences $\left( y_k \right)_{k\in \N}$ with $y_k \in K_t^k$ for all $k\in \N$, that is, on the set $\limsup K_t^k$ (see \cite[Definition 4.1 p.
-109]{Ro.We2009}).
+One cannot expect the limit function, $V_t^*$, to be equal everywhere to the value function, $V_t$, given by Equation~\eqref{DynamicProgramming}.
+However, one can expect an (almost sure over the draws) equality between the two functions $V_t$ and $V_t^*$ on all possible cluster points of sequences $\left( y_k \right)_{k\in \N}$ with $y_k \in K_t^k$ for all $k\in \N$, that is, on the set $\limsup K_t^k$.